 On the grounds of the defunct Eastern Condensed Milk Company (founded in 1902) turned mushroom cannery, The Creamery has fast become the place to be and be seen in Kennett Square.
 It’s both a pop-up beer garden with a year-round presence with activities, food, and beverages geared to all ages.
 Wet your whistle with a dark stout, Belgian-style ale, lager, seasonal saison, or a double IPA.
 While there, take a peek at the recycled artifacts and artwork made by local artists.

-To find even more unique breweries in Pennsylvania, check out the visitPA website.
 Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don’t forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter.